 - Continuous Improvement: Libraries are expected to embrace continual improvement in services and resources, staying abreast of emerging trends.

-- Access to Electronic Resources: In an increasingly digital age, the provision of web-based initiatives and electronic resources is crucial to meeting users’ modern research needs.
+- Access to Electronic Resources: In an increasingly digital age, providing web-based initiatives and electronic resources is crucial to meeting users’ modern research needs.

-- Information Literacy: Libraries are instrumental in promoting information literacy among users, enabling them to effectively utilize available resources.
+- Information Literacy: Libraries are instrumental in promoting information literacy among users, enabling them to utilize available resources effectively.

 - Disaster Management: Robust disaster management protocols ensure the safety and preservation of the library’s invaluable resources.